jorzel/hashnode/cmb4zodbr000709lec60841nz.md

 This imbalance leads to **hot spots**.
 Certain servers receive a disproportionately high share of the traffic, while others remain underutilized.

-## Virtual nodes
+## Virtual Nodes

-To address the problem with uneven distribution, many implementations introduce the concept of virtual nodes (or replicas).
+To address the problem of uneven distribution, many implementations introduce the concept of virtual nodes (or replicas).
 Instead of placing each physical server on the ring once, we hash it multiple times using different suffixes (e.g., `server-1#1`, `server-1#2`, etc.).
 Each of these virtual nodes is placed independently on the ring.
 See the example of 3 servers with 25 virtual nodes for each.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1748253732843/3e4a5f5c-35ae-48ce-bc68-5f261c6c1674.png align="center")

-Now we have quite an even distribution.
+Now we have quite an even distribution (31-35% for each server).
 We are also flexible to add and remove servers without remapping a large part of the keys.
 We can see what happens when we add 2 additional servers.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1748254080807/90fe134d-51df-4052-923d-d81c69544b8f.png align="center")

-The distribution is even, and ~43% of keys were remapped.
+The distribution is still even, and ~43% of keys were remapped.

 The number of virtual nodes per server controls how evenly the load is distributed.
 More virtual nodes lead to a smoother, more uniform key distribution and reduce the chance of any one server becoming a hot spot.
 They also improve stability by minimizing the number of keys that need to be reassigned when a node is added or removed.

 Beyond around 100–200 virtual nodes per physical server, the improvements in load distribution and assignment stability become minimal.
 Increasing virtual nodes further mainly adds memory and computational overhead without meaningful benefits, so it’s usually not worth the extra cost

-## Common use-cases
+## Common Use-cases

 The three most common applications of consistent hashing are load balancing with sticky sessions, data sharding, and canary-like traffic control.